-The panel of a window shutters is the main component, usually rectangular in shape and where the louvres/slats are located.
+The panel of a window shutter is the main component, usually rectangular in shape, and is where the louvres and slats are located.
 Panels can either be fixed or installed in such a way as to be swung open fully when required.

 This term refers to the long piece of material that sits horizontally in the panels, which can be opened and closed using a rod or lever.
-Some slats/louvres are perfectly flat, while others are slightly curved.
+Some slats and louvres are perfectly flat, while others are slightly curved.
 Precise adjustments can be made to take control of light absorption and privacy.

 The ‘stile’ is the vertical piece of material that sits on both sides of the panel, to which the slats are connected.
-It connects to a ‘rail’ both at the top and bottom – the main horizontal pieces of material that forms the upper and lower parts of the panel.
+It connects to a ‘rail’ both at the top and bottom—the main horizontal pieces of material that form the upper and lower parts of the panel.

-The installation of shutters begins by installing a frame, which is the ‘surrounds’ that connects the shutters to the opening in question.
+The installation of shutters begins by installing a frame, which is the’surrounds’ that connect the shutters to the opening in question.
 Frames can be styled in a variety of ways to suit their surroundings, either to match the shutters themselves or create a beautiful contrasting effect with complementary colours.

 Divider rails can be installed for aesthetic purposes or to boost the structural integrity of a larger shutter panel.
 It is an additional horizontal rail that extends between the stiles, typically positioned halfway up the panel (or at any height preferred).